AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

-way to keep them in order but by fear of the invisible world; on which account our ancestors seem to me to have acted judiciously when they contrived to bring into the popular belief these notions of the gods and of the infernal regions.\"
+way to keep them in order but by fear of the invisible world; on which account our ancestors seem to me to have acted judiciously when they contrived to bring into the popular belief these notions of the gods and of the infernal regions."

-Seneca says: \"Those things which make the infernal regions terrible, the darkness, the prison, the river of flaming fire, the judgment seat, etc., are all a fable.\"
+Seneca says: "Those things which make the infernal regions terrible, the darkness, the prison, the river of flaming fire, the judgment seat, etc., are all a fable."

 Livy declares that Numa invented the doctrine, "a most efficacious means of governing an ignorant and barbarous populace."